anweshaumich/DGM_parcomp/README.md

 # DGM_parcomp
-Matlab code for Bayesian inference of discrete graphical models using parallelization
+Matlab code for Bayesian inference of discrete graphical models using parallelization.
+Detailed description will be added soon